Winter Sun Cycling Holiday

 My previous experience of cycling through winter has been a mix of sub-zero temperatures, rain, sleet and snow, all usually accompanied by a raging head-wind.
-Even in our mild winter this year it can be a struggle to find the motivation to get out and ride in what is a bête noire for the cyclist in the UK.
+Even in the UK’s mild winter this year it can be a struggle to find the motivation to get out and ride in what is a bête noire for the cyclist in the UK.
 Being the grump that I am, I have always fiercely battled on through the crud and grime of a Scottish winter in the (mistakenly) self-righteous belief that it made me tougher and stronger.
 Now, after being fortunate enough to have an extended period working as a guide for Marmot Tours in Gran Canaria this February, I am regretting not grasping the opportunity sooner to get some winter-warmth in my old bones.
 I loved the experience so much I had decided after only a few days on the island that I would be returning to cycle there myself as soon as possible.

 And so it was that I stood at Edinburgh Airport Park and Ride bus stop, shivering.
 I had decided to pack light and brave the sub-zero temperature and heavy snow that was falling by arriving at the airport wearing only shorts and a t-shirt.
 My discomfort was short-lived and I was soon in the airport checking in.
 I was slightly nervous of my venture – Was I fit enough?
 How would I size up against the other riders?
 All were moot points.
 The beauty of a Marmot Tours trip is the flexibility to ride at your own pace for the week and still be fully supported with two fully equipped vans on the road.

 Gran Canaria is not immediate on every cyclist’s list of winter destinations, but on arrival it was clear that the island is a bit of a well-kept secret among the cycling fraternity and the airport was filled with people pushing bike boxes around.
 I have been guiding with Marmot Tours for three seasons now and I have always loved the destinations I have been working in, but Gran Canaria was different.
 It was the first place I had been that I knew I had to come back and ride.
-I had been struck by the variety of terrain that the island had to offer with the dry south of the island a direct contrast to the lush afforested north of the island.
+I had been struck by the variety of terrain that the island had to offer with the dry south of the island a direct contrast to the lush afforested north.
 The climbs were sublime, the scenery was amazing and the atmosphere was relaxed and friendly.
 Added to that was the itinerary of the trip that Marmot Tours had put together with only two hotels on the schedule for the week adding to the laid-back feel to the week.

 I arrived at the airport to be greeted by the smiling faces of my guides for the week; Pedro and Graham.
 I was riding a hire bike for the week and had arranged to ride from the airport to the hotel (an option for all riders on the trip and one I would highly recommend if you are able).
-Setting off from the airport I was slightly concerned I had bitten off more than I would be able to chew.
+Setting off from the airport I was slightly concerned I had bitten off more than I could chew.
 Ahead of me lay a hard week of big climbs and steep gradients.
 Names such as the Valley of the Tears haunted my thoughts and I was worried that if I didn’t keep my powder dry now I would crumble on roads that lay ahead.
 In retrospect the week was tough – arguably the toughest “Classic Cols” trip that Marmot Tours have on their books, but highly enjoyable and manageable and the island is such a great place to ride I was glad I had taken every opportunity to squeeze as much pedalling in as possible there.

 Another reason I was looking forward to coming back to Gran Canaria was for the food.
 Both hotels that we stay in offer huge breakfast and evening meal “Eat as much as you like” (and I did) buffets and I intended to make full use of those.
 The spread of food: soup, salads, vegetables, meat, fish, cheese, nuts, fruit and desserts meant that it was a common sight each evening to see me making my way back to the table with my 7th course piled high on my plate.